braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/overview.md

 ### Updated HTML engine

-The underlying engine that produces HTML from the  Drag-and-Drop Editor has been optimized and updated, resulting in benefits related to HTML file compression and rendering.
+The underlying engine that produces HTML from the drag-and-drop editor has been optimized and updated, resulting in benefits related to HTML file compression and rendering.

 #### File compression